01-edu/public/doc/create-steps.md

   * [radio button documentation](https://alem.01-edu.org/design/Components/FormControls/Radio)
   * [switch documentation](https://alem.01-edu.org/design/Components/FormControls/Switch)
   * [checkbox documentation](https://alem.01-edu.org/design/Components/FormControls/Checkbox)
-* For switch and checkbox inputs type, you have to set the default value as a boolean property named "value".
+* For switch and checkbox inputs type, you have to set the default value as a boolean property named **value**.

 ### Settings for a document to sign step
 > In the child object you've created, 2 attributes must be filled: